-The TSG module provides sound enrichment with the aim of surrounding the tinnitus sound with a neutral sound which is easily ignored.
-Sound enrichment is an important component of most approaches to tinnitus management, such as tinnitus retraining therapy (TRT).
+The TBP module provides sound enrichment with the aim of surrounding the tinnitus sound with a neutral sound which is easily ignored.
+Sound enrichment is an important component of most approaches to tinnitus management, such as Tinnitus Retraining Therapy (TRT).

 To assist habituation to tinnitus, this needs to be audible.
-The ideal level of the TSG module, therefore, should be set so that it starts to blend with the tinnitus, and so that you can hear both your tinnitus as well as the sound used
+The ideal level of the TBP module, therefore, should be set so that it starts to blend with the tinnitus, and so that you can hear both your tinnitus as well as the sound used

-In a majority of instances, the TSG module can also be set to mask the tinnitus sound, to provide temporary relief by introducing a more pleasant and controllable sound source.
+In a majority of instances, the TBP module can also be set to mask the tinnitus sound, so to provide temporary relief by introducing a more pleasant and controllable sound source.

-TSG volume control
+TRP volume control

 The sound generator is set to a specific loudness level by the hearing care professional.
 When switching the sound generator on, the volume will have this optimal setting.
 Therefore, it might not be necessary to control the volume (loudness) manually.
 However, the volume control provides the ability to adjust the volume, or amount of stimulus, to the liking of the user.
-The TSG volume can only be adjusted within the range set by the hearing care professional.
+The tinnitus sound generator volume can only be adjusted within the range set by the hearing care professional.

-The volume control is an optional feature in the TSG module used for adjusting the sound generator output level.
+The volume control is an optional feature in the TBP module used for adjusting the sound generator output level.

-Using TSG with smartphone apps
+Using TBP with smartphone apps

-The tinnitus sound generator control via hearing aid push buttons can be enhanced with wireless control from a TSG control app on a smartphone or mobile device.
-This functionality is available in supported hearing aids when a hearing care professional has enabled the TSG functionality during fitting of the hearing aid.
+The tinnitus sound generator control via hearing aid push buttons can be enhanced with wireless control from a TBP control app on a smartphone or mobile device.
+This functionality is available in supported hearing aids when a hearing care professional has enabled the TBP functionality during fitting of the hearing aid.

-NOTE: To use smartphone apps, the hearing aid must be connected with the smartphone or mobile device.
+NOTE: To use smartphone apps, the hearing aid must be connected with the smartphone or mobile device

-TSG - Technical specifications
+TBP - Technical specifications